Work-Shop-Resoures/electronics/workflow.md

-# workflow
+# Workflow
-(not yet referenced from elsewhere)
+*(not yet referenced from elsewhere)*

-## what I use
+## What I Use

+- **Software and Tools**
   - UNIX environment with command-line available
-- github account configured for passwordless access
+  - GitHub account configured for passwordless access
   - KiCad for schematic capture and PCB layout
-- Eclipse for text-file editing including software development
+  - Eclipse for text-file editing, including software development
   - PDF datasheets and errata for each component used

+- **Prototyping Tools**
-- measuring calipers
+  - Measuring calipers
-- solderless breadboard and jumper wires for through-hole prototyping
+  - Solderless breadboard and jumper wires for through-hole prototyping
-- breakout boards for components only available as surface-mount
+  - Breakout boards for components only available as surface-mount
-- development boards for various MCUs
+  - Development boards for various MCUs
-- programmer/debugger interfaces (usually USB-to-SPI/IIC/USART/SWD/JTAG) for various MCUs
+  - Programmer/debugger interfaces (USB-to-SPI/IIC/USART/SWD/JTAG) for various MCUs

+- **Soldering Equipment**
-- temperature-controlled soldering iron
+  - Temperature-controlled soldering iron
-- flux-core solder on roll
+  - Flux-core solder on roll
-- hot-air surface-mount-rework station
+  - Hot-air surface-mount-rework station
-- solder paste
+  - Solder paste
-- flux
+  - Flux
-- desoldering braid
+  - Desoldering braid
-- spring-loaded syringe-type solder-sucker
+  - Spring-loaded syringe-type solder-sucker

+- **Cleaning Supplies**
-- isopropanol a.k.a. isopropyl alcohol (IPA), or denatured alcohol a.k.a. methylated spirit, for cleaning boards
+  - Isopropanol (a.k.a. isopropyl alcohol, IPA) or denatured alcohol (a.k.a. methylated spirit) for cleaning boards

+- **Hand Tools**
-- small long-nose pliers
+  - Small long-nose pliers
-- small diagonal cutters or sidecutters
+  - Small diagonal cutters or sidecutters
-- tweezers
+  - Tweezers
-- scalpel
+  - Scalpel
-- wire stripper
+  - Wire stripper
   - Kapton (heat-resistant film) adhesive tape

+- **Magnification**
-- magnifying glasses
+  - Magnifying glasses
-- optical or electronic microscope
+  - Optical or electronic microscope

+- **Test Equipment**
-- power supply
+  - Power supply
-- signal generator
+  - Signal generator
-- multimeter
+  - Multimeter
-- oscilloscope
+  - Oscilloscope

-## procedure
+## Procedure

-1 draw circuit schematic
+1. Draw circuit schematic.
-2 draw planned outline of PCB
+2. Draw planned outline of PCB.
-3 shuffle components into place, attempting to minimize "rat's nest" of connections 4 adjust size/shape of PCB if things don't fit; goto 3 5 select different components if things don't fit; goto 3 6 run copper tracks between components
+3. Shuffle components into place, attempting to minimize the "rat's nest" of connections.
+4. Adjust size/shape of PCB if things don't fit; go to step 3.
+5. Select different components if things don't fit; go to step 3.
+6. Run copper tracks between components.
-7 adjust size/shape of PCB if things don't fit; goto 3 8 select different components if things don't fit; goto 3
+7. Adjust size/shape of PCB if things don't fit; go to step 3.
+8. Select different components if things don't fit; go to step 3.